USEPA/e-manifest/docs/src/Services/Manifest/validation.md

            }
            ```

-       - 5.4.2.5.
-If either Density or densityUnitOfMeasurement.code is not provided, the system will generate a
+       - If either Density or `densityUnitOfMeasurement.code` is not provided, the system will generate a
          warning:

          ```json
          {
-           "message": "Density/densityUnitOfMeasurement.code is not provided.
+           "message": "Density.densityUnitOfMeasurement.code is not provided.
 Both fields – Density and densityUnitOfMeasurement.code fields shall be provided", "field": "Emanifest.waste.brInfo.density"
          }
          ```

-       - 5.4.2.6.
-If provided Density is invalid, the service generates the following warning:
+       - If provided Density is invalid, the service generates the following warning:

          ```json
          {